|

 "Please set her down here, my lord," said Dínendal,

-"Some of these are quite deep, my lady," he said, "and
+are quite deep, my lady," he said, "and will need to

-will need to be stitched.
-And, since humans heal more slowly than
+be stitched.
+And, since men heal more slowly than elves, we must

-elves, we must be very careful about infection.
-I will clean them
+be very careful about infection.
+I will clean them and anoint

-and anoint them with a healing salvethe salve you made yourself,
+them with a healing salvethe salve you made, my ladyit

-my ladyit will also help reduce the pain.
-But you must not
+will also help reduce the pain.
+But you must not walk until your

 "I will carry you wherever you want to go, melmenya,"